OlympusGG/website-translations/README.md

 ## How to

 We are working with Pull Requests.
-If you want to participate and you don't know how to do it, feel free to read those articles which explains it :
+If you want to participate and you don't know how to do it, feel free to read those articles which explains it:

 [First contributions](https://github.com/firstcontributions/first-contributions)